 We ask parents who are picking up their children in cars to enter the parking lot from Coldspring Road.
-Cars should create three lines, parking along the north side of the school building, to wait for car riders to exit the building.
+Cars should create three lines on the West side of the building, and merge to a single line on the north side of the school building, to wait for car riders to exit the building.
 Parents are to display their car line ID with the student name on the visor of their vehicle.
-The principal or his designee will call students out of the building once their parents' car approaches.
-Students will load, approximately six cars at a time.
 Once children are safely in the car, we ask parents to exit via 84th Street.
-We have created this system in response to several nears misses as children exit the building to their parents' cars at the end of the day.
-Families with children in K4 should park in the lot facing Coldspring Road and pick up their children at Door #6.
+Families with children in K4 should park in the lot on the southside of the building and pick up their children at Door #6.